reginliefx/reginliefx/README.md

 ======================================
 Graphic Designer & Developer

-* 🌍  I'm based in Bangkok, Thailand
+* 🌍  I'm in Bangkok, Thailand
 * ✉️  You can contact me at [ratthawit01zx@gmail.com](mailto:ratthawit01zx@gmail.com)
-* 🧠  Currently I'm learning Java, HTML, CSS, JS, Lua, Python and Database thingy
+* 🧠  Currently I'm learning Java, HTML, CSS, JS, Lua, Python and all the DB
 * 💓

 ### Skills